to the Board of Higher Education and Campus Ministry

 We have continued with our mid-week worship opportunity: a communion, prayer, and healing service held every Thursday night at 11:00 p.m. in the Kay Chapel.
-In 2005-2006 the average attendance was 11, an increase of 3 from the previous years.
+In 2006-2007 the average attendance was 11, remaining at exactly the same level as 2005-2006.
 And more and more people have been availing themselves of this worship opportunity.

 C. Other Services

 Ash Wednesday services are usually coordinated by the Catholic chaplain’s office and consist of a noon and evening mass and ecumenical services at the law school and the Kay Chapel.
 This year, for the third year in a row, we provided a late night (11 pm) Ash Wednesday service for the benefit of United Methodist-Protestant students unable to make the earlier services.
 Attendance: 48 (our highest attendance yet).